tjg17/RegistrationWorkflow/README.md

 # RegistrationWorkflow
-This repository contains a Python scripted extension for 3D Slicer to process ARFI/Bmode ultrasound volumes and T2 MRI volumes as well as capsule segmentations prior to an image-based segmentation using the "Distance Map Based Registration" available in the SlicerProstate module.
+This repository contains a Python scripted extension for 3D Slicer to process ARFI/Bmode ultrasound volumes and T2 MRI volumes and segmentations prior to an image-based registration using the "Distance Map Based Registration" available in the SlicerProstate module.

 To use this extension for the  first time: